Explore Scholarship Options

-2.3 or below GPA – Eligible for DWU grant based on need
+2.5 or below GPA – DWU grant (need based)

 Phi Theta Kappa Award

-Up to $2,000.
-Members of the Phi Theta Kappa Honor Society are eligible.
+Members of the Phi Theta Kappa Honor Society are eligible to receive $2,000 annually.
 Verification of Phi Theta Kappa chapter membership by a chapter adviser is required.

 Awards For United Methodist Students

 You must be a member of the United Methodist Church for at least one year.
 Certification form required.

 United Methodist GBHEM and the United Methodist Higher Education Foundation Scholarships

 Funded through the United Methodist General Board of Higher Education and Ministry and the United Methodist Higher Education Foundation.
 Applicants must have been an active member of The United Methodist Church for at least one year.
 These Methodist Scholarships do not automatically renew each year.
 For more information, please contact us.

 Awards for Athletics, Music, Theatre, Christian Leadership and Esports